isaacperez/tinygpt/docs/module.md

 The `Module` class is a subclass of Python's dict, allowing it to store its parameters and submodules in a flexible and hierarchical manner.
 It also provides several utilities to manage these elements, such as freezing/unfreezing parameters, setting the model to training or evaluation mode, and more.

-You can find the implementation of this class and the optimizers [here](../src/tinygpt/module.py).
+You can find the implementation of this class [here](../src/tinygpt/module.py).

 ## Key Features
 1. __Hierarchical Structure Management__